No Jong-gun

-No Jong-gun (born February 24, 1981) is a South Korean football player who currently plays for Yangju Citizen as the alternative of the military service.
+No Jong-gun (born February 24, 1981) is a South Korean football player who currently plays for Yangju Citizen.

-He most recently played for Incheon United in the K-League.
+He previously played for Incheon United in the K-League.
+He is a defensive midfielder.

-Mr. No is a tough defensive midfielder, the nickname in year 2007~2008 was 'Mr. NoEraser' due to his physical fighting and strong pressure.

 Career

-In Year 2003, He entered Incheon United F.C. as the founding member, and in year 2004, he made a debut in K-league.
-In year 2005, he was the best member of Incheon United F.C. when the team finished the league as a runner-up.
-Following his successful career, he was appointed as the captain of the team and made 100 appearances in year 2008.
-Until entering into the army as the duty of Korean, he played 132 games and made 1 goal and 2 assist.
-The head coaches are fond of his natural born industry and team spirit.
-He is servicing in Yangju Citizen FC as the military duty.
+In 2003, No entered Incheon United as the founding member, and in 2004, he made a debut in K-league.
+He was Incheon's best player when the team finished the league as a runner-up in 2005.
+In 2008, he was appointed as the captain of the team.
+He made 134 appearances and scored one goal and two assists.